brootware/gitea-runner-docker-compose/README.md

 # gitea-runner-docker-compose

 Containerized gitea runner for self hosted gitea instance

 ## Setup instructions

+This guide assumes that you already have a self hosted gitea server.
 You'll first have to have a VM with docker engine installed.
 I used ubuntu.
 Follow the instructions at https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

 ### Clone the repo
 git clone this repo